codehsbooks/apjava/Classes-And-Object-Oriented-Programming/polymorphism.md

 # Polymorphism
 <hr>
-Polymorphism is the ability of a programming language to process objects differently depending on their data type or class.
+Polymorphism is the ability of a programming language to call upon a method to do different things depending on the object it is acting upon.